FreeCAD/FreeCAD-documentation/wiki/Pyramids_and_polyhedrons_Workbench.md

 Manual install

-Go to <https://github.com/eddyverl/FreeCad-Pyramids-and-Polyhedrons> and follow the instructions over there.
+Go to <https   *//github.com/eddyverl/FreeCad-Pyramids-and-Polyhedrons> and follow the instructions over there.
 Further details about this workbench can also be found there.

 ## Usage